openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 If a class is not declared *abstract*, then:

--  Any abstract method of each direct superinterface is implemented (see :ref:`Overriding by Instance Methods`) by a declaration in that class.
+-  Any abstract method of each direct superinterface is implemented (see :ref:`Inheritance`) by a declaration in that class.
 -  The declaration of the existing method is inherited from a direct superclass, or a direct superinterface.

 If a default method (see :ref:`Default Method Declarations`) of a superinterface is not inherited, then that default method can:

 -  Be overridden by a class method; and